UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 ### Raising an incident ticket

+> [!NOTE]
+> Before reporting an incident, check the [UKCloud Service Status page](https://status.ukcloud.com/) to see if it's a known issue that we're already working on.

 1. In My Calls, select the **Service Catalog** tab.

     ![The Service Catalog tab in My Calls](images/ptl-mycalls-tab-catalog.png)

-2. Search the *Service Catalog* for the incident type you'd like to raise.
+2. Search the *Service Catalog* for the type of incident you need to raise.
 You can browse by product type or most popular or enter keywords to search for.

     ![Service Catalog](images/ptl-mycalls-service-catalog.png)